apache/nuttx/drivers/README.txt

 lcd/
   Drivers for parallel and serial LCD and OLED type devices.
 These drivers support interfaces as defined in include/nuttx/lcd/lcd.h

+loop/
+  Supports the standard loop device that can be used to export a file (or character device) as a block device.
+See losetup() and loteardown() in include/nuttx/fs/fs.h.

 mmcsd/
   Support for MMC/SD block drivers.
 MMC/SD block drivers based on